 How to do it:

-Your weight should stay the same or go up slightly, and you should see improvements in your strength.
-If you’re not seeing any progress in muscle or strength, up your food intake with another 100-200 cals.
+Your weight should go down slightly every other week.
+If you’re not seeing any progress in fat loss, lower your food intake with another 100-200 cals.

 #2 Don't forget protein & carbs 🥯